Avinash8055/Password_Manager-App/README.md

 ## 📲 **Build for Mobile (Android) using Capacitor**
 If you want to modify the code and create a mobile app, follow these steps:

+Open a terminal or command prompt in your project directory

 ### 🧪 **1.
 Install Capacitor CLI**
 ```bash
 npm install @capacitor/core @capacitor/cli